-Professor Sullivan is the Program Director of the LL.M in Transportation and Logistics and teaches the courses in maritime law, administrative law, and autonomous (self-driving) vehicles.
-He practiced law for over 25 years, has tried over 100 cases, and argued and won the maritime case of Atlantic Soundings v Townsend before the United States Supreme Court.
+Professor Sullivan is the Program Director of the LL.M in Logistics and Transportation and teaches courses in maritime law, administrative law, and autonomous (self-driving) vehicles.
+He practiced law for over 25 years, has tried over 100 cases, and argued and won the case of Atlantic Soundings v Townsend before the United States Supreme Court.
 He has appeared as an expert on maritime law on CNN, NPR, and on the Korean Broadcasting System.

 Lindsey C. Brock III